 The timing of construction bidding is important.
-You bid something in January, February, you’re going to probably get a different price than you are in May or June.
+If you bid something in January or February, you’re probably going to get a different price than you are in May or June.
 People’s schedules fill up.
 Those are all things that you have to take into consideration and factor in when you’re looking at projects as well.

 Tim West (12:55)